Fair Trade Coffee

 program.
 To find a list of retailers who partner with us to reclaim packages for our upcycling program, use the 'filter' function on our store locator

-Can I recycle the fruit and sugar packaging?
+Can I recycle the Cane Sugar packaging?

 Do you offer alternatives to the smaller coffee packages?